-Your project for the Buy Smart Competition should identify and explore an issue relating to shopping and money.
+Your project for the Buy Smart Competition will need to identify and explore an issue relating to shopping and money.

 Developing your entry

-Our entry development worksheet can help you turn your idea into an excellent Buy Smart entry.
+Our student entry kit can help you turn your idea into an excellent Buy Smart entry.

 You will also need to put your effective research skills to good use.

 Use Australian sources to research your issue.
 Websites from overseas may not accurately reflect consumer laws in Australia.

 Entries should focus on giving advice for being an informed consumer.